tonethar/IGME-430-Spring-2021/core-skills/4-hello-node.md

 6) Now try deleting the **node_modules** folder and typing `npm start` again - ERROR!

 7) But because `nanoid` is listed as a "dependency" in the **package.json** file, we only have to type in `npm install` to re-download the `nano` package.
-THis means we don't have to specify a package after it has been added to the "dependencies".
+This means we don't have to specify a package after it has been added to the "dependencies".
 This is a good thing because you are going to see very soon that we often need to be using 5 to 10 packages on a typical project, so re-typing all of the package names everytime we need to rebuild the project would be onerous and error prown.

 8) Finally, the command we typed in step #4 above could be shortened to this: